Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - “Transfer Credit” refers to coursework completed at another college or university, provided that the other institution is accredited or recognized by the U.S. Department of Education, for which FCC awards credit.
 Transfer credit is also awarded through other FCC approved non-college programs, education, and training.

-- “Withdrawal Period” refers to the period of time in which students can withdraw from a course which occurs after the Add/Drop period and concludes on a specific date as published in the schedule of classes.
-When a student withdraws from a course, a designation of “W” will appear on their academic transcript.
+- “Withdrawal Period” refers to the period of time in which students can withdraw from a course, which occurs after the Add/Drop period and concludes on a specific date as published in the schedule of classes.

 - “Workforce Training Certificate” refers to a non-credit course or series of courses that qualifies individuals for identifiable occupations, or that provides a comprehensive body of knowledge leading to career advancement.
 These specialized courses may not be substituted.